-In the 2017-18 financial year, MNZ has conducted 461 MOSS audits of fishing operations and surveyors recognised by MNZ have conducted 349 surveys of fishing vessels under MTOC or Safe Ship Management systems.
+In the 2020-21 financial year, MNZ had conducted 480 MOSS audits32 of fishing operations and surveyors recognised by MNZ had conducted 379 surveys of fishing vessels under MTOC or Safe Ship Management systems.

 Industry Responsibilities

 The vessel operator will have a survey plan and a maintenance plan in place which has internal checks and inspections done at set periods.
 All documentation on board must be kept current (e.g. Certificate of Survey, emergency equipment servicing, training records, etc.).
 Operators have to demonstrate internal checks and processes (including internal audits) are in place to ensure they keep their records current so as to provide clear evidence of compliance.
 MNZ may visit and request this evidence to verify the operator is meeting their fishing industry requirements at any time.